Nahid1911/Nahid-s_Portfolio/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-The project not yet deployed.
+The project not yet deployed, so live-demo is unavailable.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>